ac0015/sens_gui/README.md

 # SENSEI (SENsitivity Subsetting Ensemble Interface)

-Implementation of ensemble subsetting technique as a web-based GUI written with Python3.6.
+Implementation of response box and time choices for sensitivity/subsetting calculations as a web-based GUI written with Python3.6.

 ## Dependencies
 <a href="https://github.com/django/django">django</a>